Where to donate food in SF when moving

 - Canned goods that are open, punctured, bulging or seriously damaged

 - Home prepared, home canned or home jarred products

 For more information you can always visit their website at https://www.stanthonysf.org/

-Food Runners picks up excess perishable and prepared food from businesses such as restaurants, caterers, bakeries, hospitals, event planners, corporate cafeterias, and hotels and delivers it directly to neighborhood food programs.
+Food Runners pick up excess perishable and prepared food from businesses such as restaurants, caterers, bakeries, event planners, corporate cafeterias, and hotels.
+The will then delivers it directly to neighborhood food programs.

 If you have food to donate from your home, you can contact Food Runners and they will tell you where you can take the food in your neighborhood.
 Just call them at (415) 929-1866 or visit them at http://www.foodrunners.org/